 Or you can catch any of the northbound trains to Surat Thani and get off in either Phattalung or Thung Song Junction and continue by bus to Krabi.

-Be warned though, that these two places are not frequently visited by tourists and very few people speak any English.
+Be warned though, that these two places are not frequently visited by tourists and very few people speak good English.

 Also the bus stations are located quite a long distance away from the train stations, on the main highway.